Making the Decision to Quit

 Nicotine Replacement Therapy

 Nicotine replacement therapy is the alternative to quitting cold turkey.
 Many people replace their tobacco use with nicotine patches, inhalers, gum, or lozenges.
+There are also medications individuals can use, such as Chantix and Wellbutrin, to help reduce cravings and urges to use.
 This is beneficial to making it easier to transition through recovery.

 The main benefit of nicotine replacement therapy is that it allows those who are quitting to focus on their psychological addiction before completely ridding their system of nicotine.